 - Politeness pays off: Smart advice from Travelzoo member Gigi S. is “dress nicely, ask politely and use their name” upon check-in.

-- Know when rush hour is: More advice from our CEO: “Arrive between 4:45 and 6:00 p.m.
+- Know when rush hour is: More Travelzoo deal expert advice: “Arrive between 4:45 and 6:00 p.m.
 Hotels generally clean from 7:00 a.m. – 3:00 p.m.
 The front desk rush hours are between 8:00 – 9:30 a.m. and 6 – 8 p.m.
-Check in too early and you will just get the first room available, a large number of the really good rooms will not be vacant or cleaned yet, so there is zero chance of a free upgrade.
+Check in too early and you will just get the first room available.
+A large number of the really good rooms will not be vacant or cleaned yet, so there is zero chance of a free upgrade.
 Get there too late and you will get the last room available (or get bumped to another hotel).
 Get there during rush hour and the front desk is too busy/cannot be seen to treat you to a free upgrade.
-Time it just right, there will be lots of rooms still unoccupied and you will have the time and attention to see more rooms.
+Time it just right, there will be lots of rooms still unoccupied and you will have the time and attention to see more rooms.”

 - Something to celebrate: We do not condone making up a special occasion, but if it is one — anniversaries, birthdays, etc. — by all means say so.
 Who wouldn’t want to add to the merriment, if possible?